mit-quest/gaze-coding/opengaze_implementation/README.md

 ## Directory Contents

 - `convert_opengaze_output.py` takes in two CLI args: the path to the original gaze video and the path to the OpenGaze output csv, and writes the cleaned & converted OpenGaze output to a new tsv file in the same format as manual labeling data
-- `make_visualized_comparison.py` takes in two CLI args: the path to the original label tsv and the path to the OpenGaze-produced label tsv, and creates a figure visualizing the duration of segments for different types of labels throughout the video.
-The figure contains two plots: one for the original tsv and one for the OpenGaze-produced tsv, and the resulting image is saved to '<OpenGaze_csv_name>_visualization.png'.
+- `make_visualized_comparison.py` takes in two CLI args: the path to the original label tsv and the path to the processed OpenGaze output label tsv, and creates a figure visualizing the duration of segments for different types of labels throughout the video.
+The figure contains two plots: one for the original tsv and one for the OpenGaze tsv, and the resulting image is saved to '<OpenGaze_tsv_name>_visualization.png'.
+- `evaluate_opengaze_output.py` takes in three CLI args: the path to the raw OpenGaze output csv, the original label tsv, and the path to the processed OpenGaze output label tsv.
+The script calculates the accuracy for predicting each of the labels and saves the output locally to <OpenGaze_tsv_name>_accuracy.tsv.
 - `opengaze-docker/` contains all the necessary code and instructions for creating a docker container that you can use to run OpenGaze on a gaze video